As the freelance revolution continues to grow, students graduating college are likelier than ever to get involved in the gig economy.

 3. Find a Schedule

 The beauty of freelancing is that it offers flexibility and allows you to create your own schedule.
 However, if you’re not naturally a self-starter, this can be a bit of a double-edged sword.
 Not having a boss breathing down your neck can make it easier to procrastinate or mismanage your time.
 That’s why it’s imperative for freelancers to create a routine (no matter how crazy) and stick with it.
 Find out how you work best and build your schedule around your natural tendencies.
+For those who need help scheduling their day, Indy is an all-in-one management system perfect for beginner and experienced freelancers.

 Maybe you like waking up in the afternoon, grabbing a cup of coffee and working straight through until it’s time for “Game of Thrones,” or maybe you like to wake up early, take your dog for a walk and work incrementally throughout the day.
 Everybody is a little bit different; just remember to consider how long certain projects will take, and be realistic about how many projects you can take on at once.